BasHuijben/AI_learns_snake/README.md

 # AI learns to play snake

-A genetic algorithm is used to train a neural network to find as much apples as possible.
+A genetic algorithm is used to train a neural network to play snake.
 The neural network has 24 input values, 2 hidden layers each with 16 neurons and 4 output values representing the four different directions, i.e left, right, up and down.
 The 24 input values are as followed:
 1. In 4 directions distance to the wall